q3769/conseq4j/README.md

 - Thread-safety: conseq4j is thread-safe in that no data corruption happens due to thread racing.
 Note, however, there is no such thing as sequence among tasks submitted concurrently by different threads; that is by definition, and regardless of the tasks' sequence keys.
-Therefore, client-side multithreading is not recommended while sequencing is imperative; instead, conseq4j should be used to provide concurrency, as well as sequencing.
+Therefore, client-side multithreading is not recommended while sequencing is imperative; instead, conseq4j should be used to provide multithreading/concurrency, as well as sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService